alexanderjeurissen/lumiere.vim/README.md

 >
 > ~ (Poem by Dylan Thomas)

 A light black and white vim colorscheme with sparse use of color to denote important syntax elements.
-Works great with [Sombre.tmux](https://github.com/alexanderjeurissen/sombre.tmux)
+Looks even more awesome when combined with [Sombre.tmux](https://github.com/alexanderjeurissen/sombre.tmux)

 ![image](https://raw.githubusercontent.com/alexanderjeurissen/lumiere.vim/master/assets/python_and_ruby.png)